conordoh98/CSU22012-group-project/README.md

 the bus stops in that tree.

 John Cosgrove -  Created tripSearch.java and coded part 3 of the assignment.
+Was quite simplistic but had to ensure the class had all error checking necessary.
 Then helped Conor integrate it with interface.
+Also created the .zip containing the deliverables which the group submitted.